Associate Professor

 Biography

-Prior to arriving at QUT, Deb received a Bachelor’s in Landscape Architecture from Pennsylvania State University and a Master’s of Science from the University of Wisconsin-Madison in Landscape Architecture with a focus on ecological restoration.
 Deb also worked for several years as a landscape architect practitioner for engineering and planning firms in Colorado, USA.
 During her time in practice, she served on interdisciplinary teams with planners, engineers, and community administrators to find sustainable solutions to community issues.
-Deb facilitated participatory planning methods during public workshops and community meetings to gain input regarding community parks, trail systems, and outdoor learning environments.
+Her projects included neighbourhood and community parks, interconnected regional trail systems, outdoor classrooms, gravel mining reclamation sites, and subdivision master plans.
+Deb facilitated participatory methods during public workshops and community meetings to gain input and understand the community needs and considerations.
 She received a PhD in Design and Planning from the University of Colorado Denver, where she researched youth master plans in the United States.
 She also served as one of the founding coordinators for Growing Up Boulder, an ongoing child- and youth-friendly city initiative created to facilitate youth participation in community decision-making.

 Personal details